Netflix/weep/README.md

 To publish a Docker image, you can invoke `make docker`, which runs `make build-docker` and `make publish-docker`.
 When run from any branch other than `master`, the image is tagged with the version number and branch name.
 On the `master` branch the image is tagged with only the version number.

 > To update the version number, change the `VERSION` variable in `Makefile`.

+### Releasing

+Weep uses [goreleaser](https://goreleaser.com/) in Github Actions for releases.
+Check their [install docs](https://goreleaser.com/install/) if you would like to experiment with the release process locally.